rfabbri/diffgeom2pose/README.md

 matlab/demo.m
 ```

+### C++

+See `cmd/diffgeom2pose.cxx`

 ## Disclaimer

+### C++ version
+This code is meant for production and is currently being incorporated to
+mainstream SfM pipelines such as OpenMVG and Colmap.

+### Matlab version
-This is reseach code writen in a "lab" language (Matlab) and, as such, one
+The matlab code is reseach code writen in a "lab" language (Matlab) and, despite
+extensive experiments from our PAMI'20 paper showing it is robust and reliable,
-shouldn't expect it to be ready for production.
-The implementation produces the
+one shouldn't expect it to be ready for production.
+A hardened version of this
+code is the C++ implementation available in the folder `p2pt/`.
+The implementation
-results in the paper, and may well be very useful, but it may be *hugely*
+produces the results in the paper, and may well be very useful, but it may still
-improved.
-We're working on better algorithms, but this one works OK.
-Feel free
-to develop and publish better algorithms yourself.
-But, above all, don't blame
-us if you see any imperfections in this research code.
-Oh, and don't forget:
+be *hugely* improved (as we have been doing for the C++ version).
+Oh, and don't
-please cite this paper ;^)
+forget: please cite this paper ;^)

 ## Contact